 "An organisation is broken up into different departments, each using their own tools and systems, each following their own processes and with their own interpretation of the data points they are creating and using."

-However, data quality is not purely a technical problem that can be fixed during data integration.
+However, poor data quality is not purely a technical problem that can be fixed during data integration.
 When you are dealing with semantic and definitional questions across departments, it is almost impossible to achieve a consensus on certain business terms let alone implement a standardisation policy.
 The differences in data requirements across tools and departments mean that even the most comprehensive data integration focus will never consolidate into a single master, unduplicated database.
 Additionally, even if an organisation implements a Master Data Management program, dependable old human error will still be the cause of a certain level of data inconsistency.

 There are two approaches that are increasingly being implemented by organisations in order to tackle the problem of data inconsistency across applications.
 A central semantic store approach is one that involves focusing on meticulously logging and storing all the rules used by the database integration process in a single centralised repository.
 This is aimed at making sure that as data sources become updated or new ones are added they do not fall outside data integration rules.